Skin Rash Treatment

 Seeking Medical Care – Skin Rash Treatment

 If you are experiencing mild to severe symptoms of a rash, an insect bite, or poison ivy, our experienced team at iCare can help.
-Whether you are located in Frisco or South Fort Worth, our team has the tools and experience to treat you.
-Our facilities also feature private and comfortable exam rooms, state-of-the-art medical laboratories, and a billing program that accepts most insurance plans.
-Come into the iCare get help for your skin injury.
+Whether you are located in Frisco or Fort Worth, our team has the tools and experience to treat you.
+Our facilities also feature private and comfortable exam rooms and on-site laboratory.

-Depending on the type of skin injury and the severity, when you come into iCare, our physicians may treat you in either urgent care or an emergency room.
-Most often, only very severe allergic reactions to insect bites or poisonous bug bites will be treated in the emergency room.
-Your visit will begin with a physical exam and a medical history interview.
+Depending on the type of skin injury and the severity, when you come into iCare, your visit will begin with a physical exam and a medical history interview.
 One of our medical practitioners will ask you questions about your rash or insect bites to get a better understanding of your condition.
 Further tests, such as blood tests, may be required to diagnose your skin injury.
-Our onsite laboratory is CLIA/COLA-certified and equipped with quality technology so that your test results can be returned within 15 minutes.
-After your diagnosis, we will begin treatment as soon as possible, which will usually include either oral or topical medication.
+After your diagnosis, we will begin treatment as soon as possible, which will usually include either oral or topical medication Next time you become in need of emergency or urgent care, visit one of our convenient DFW locations.